 The Nomination Committee is composed of three independent non-executive Directors.
 The Nomination Committee is mainly responsible for reviewing the structure, size and composition of the Board and making recommendations to the Board on the appointment or re-appointment of the Directors and succession planning for the Directors.
 Where vacancies on the Board exist, the Nomination Committee (or the Board before the Nomination Committee was established) will carry out the selection process by making reference to the skills, experience, professional knowledge, personal integrity and time commitments of the proposed candidates, including the independence status in the case of an independent non-executive Director, the Company's needs and other relevant statutory requirements and regulations.
-During the reporting year, Ms. RUAYRUNGRUANG Woraphanit and Mr. WANG Chih-Wei were appointed as new executive Directors.
-Both Ms. RUAYRUNGRUANG and Mr. WANG were appointed by going through the selection process stated as above.
+During the reporting year, Mr. LAI Yi-Chun was appointed as a new executive Director.
+Mr. LAI was appointed by going through the selection process stated as above.

-During the reporting year, two meetings of Nomination Committee were held for, inter alia, considering the retirement, re-election of the Directors and appointment of new Directors.
-The Nomination Committee has also reviewed the Board Diversity Policy to ensure its effectiveness and considered that the Group has achieved the effectiveness of the Board Diversity Policy during the year ended 31 March 2018.
+During the reporting year, one meeting of Nomination Committee was held for, inter alia, considering the retirement, re-election of the Directors and appointment of new Director.
+The Nomination Committee has also reviewed the board diversity policy of the Company to ensure its effectiveness and considered that the Group has achieved the effectiveness of the board diversity policy during the year ended 31 March 2019.

-During the year ended 31 March 2018, the attendance record of the members at the meeting of the Nomination Committee were as follows:
+During the year ended 31 March 2019, the attendance record of the members at the meeting of the Nomination Committee was as follows: